getsentry/sentry-javascript/docs/config.rst

     An array of strings or regex patterns representing keys that should be scrubbed from the payload sent to Sentry.
     We'll go through every field in the payload and mask the values with simple `********` string instead.
     This will match *only* keys of the object, not the values.
-    Sentry also sanitize all events sent to it on the server-side, but this allows you to strip the payload before it gets to the server.
+    Sentry also sanitizes all events sent to it on the server-side, but this allows you to strip the payload before it gets to the server.

     .. code-block:: javascript